Electronic Music Kitchen

 Already a resident?
 Just the class fee above.
 Non-residents add Residency at $85/mo.
 This 12-hour class typically runs 1–3 months of residency ($85–$255) depending on cohort pace.
 Total: $335–$505.
 Final price set with the next cohort.

-Share your availability and we'll build the next cohort around it.
+Seats aren't on sale yet.
+Raise your hand to request enrollment and we'll build the next cohort around your availability.

 The more times you select, the more likely we are to build a class that works for you.